marcduiker/genuary/README.md

 # Genuary

-Repo for my contributions to https://genuary.art/
+Repo for my contributions to [genuary.art](https://genuary.art/).

+*Please don't use these for NFT based art.* 🙏

 ## 2023